illdopejake/Website/jagustlab/source/people.rst

     `Google Scholar <https://scholar.google.com/citations?user=_7MvrN4AAAAJ&hl=en&oi=ao>`_

-    Rik completed is PhD under Bart van Berkel at the VUMC in Amsterdam.
+    Rik completed his PhD under Bart van Berkel at the VUMC in Amsterdam.
 He currently splits his time and talent between San Fransicso and Amsterdam, using various neuroimaging modalities to better understand neurodegenerative diseases associated with aging.
 He is an avid fan of the AFC Ajax, a burgeoning `movie star <https://www.youtube.com/watch?v=OVZQHv-7I8U>`_, and an expert in men's fashion.

 ++++